Mass Observation: This Is Your Photo at the Photographers’ Gallery

 Well worth a visit, the exhibition displays an array of art and photography around its walls, as well as information on the project and quotes of interest.
 There are tables where viewers can watch videos or read books and essays submitted over the years.
 The work compiled is not only beautiful, but also completely fascinating in terms of its meaning and content.
 The vivid efforts of so many photographers working towards one goal are a powerful accumulation to view, despite the fact that so many of those participating in Mass Observation were/are not trained in photography, but have an innate interest in those around them, which gives the exhibition a strong character.

-Mass Observation: This Is Your Photo project is at the Photographers’ Gallery until 29th September 2013, for further information visit here.
+Mass Observation: This Is Your Photo project is at the Photographers’ Gallery until 29th September 2013.
+For further information visit the gallery’s website here.